 Dale Duncan AIA LEED AP

 Dale has a reputation for being the kind of project manager that isn’t finished until a project succeeds.
 Clients and designers alike know Dale as the responsive, go-to person who keeps the project on track.
 No matter what role he plays on the design team – and he can play many – his passion for good work, sustainability, and his commitment to quality turn concepts into reality.

 Dale has been responsible for project management, materials selection, consultant coordination, supervision of construction-document production, and construction administration for major projects in Kansas City and surrounding communities.

-Dale was an adjunct lecturer at the University of Kansas and a past Kansas City director of AIA Kansas.
-He is currently the President-Elect of the AIA-Kansas City chapter (over 1,000 members) and will be serving as President of the organization in 2016.
-He is a LEED accredited professional, registered in both Kansas and Oklahoma, and holds CSI and NCARB memberships.
-Dale is also Chairman of the Board of the Spencer C. Duncan Make It Count Foundation; a 501(c)(3) not for profit corporation.
+Dale was an adjunct lecturer at the University of Kansas, and in 2016, he served as the President of the AIA-Kansas City chapter (over 1,000 members).
+He is a LEED accredited professional, registered in Kansas, Oklahoma, Washington, Connecticut, and British Columbia, and holds CSI and NCARB memberships.
+Dale is Chairman of the Board of the Spencer C. Duncan Make it Count Foundation, a 501(c)(3) not for profit corporation.